latest nhpb_banner 1__compressed2

 A number of non-monetary programs are available too.
 This can include assistance during a disaster (such as fire or tornado), financial literacy, and credit/debt counseling services.
 Low income families, children, and seniors may also receive free hot meals and food.
 Or look into their matched savings account.
 Read Lexington Kentucky Catholic Charity programs.

-Consumer Credit Counseling Services, Central KY.
+Non-profit help people with reducing debts or assist with a mortgage.
+Apprisen (Consumer Credit Counseling Services, Central KY) is a leading non-profit.
 Get access to financial education and outreach programs.
-They offer low cost or even free debt management and repayment programs, foreclosure prevention, asset-building and mortgage assistance.
+They offer free debt management and repayment programs, foreclosure prevention, asset-building and mortgage assistance.
 There is also budgeting workshops as well as financial education in the workplace.
 Phone (800.355.2227 or try (859) 626-7791, or click here for additional Kentucky foreclosure assistance programs.

 Related Content From Needhelppayingbills.com